Deep Neural Networks Guided Ensemble Learning for Point Estimation: Simulations

 \subsection{Regression model for analyzing heterogeneous data}

-Aggregating and analyzing heterogeneous data is one of the most fundamental challenges in scientific data analysis \citep{fan2018heterogeneity}.
-For observable $\boldsymbol{X} \in \mathbb{R}^d$ and a discrete variable $Z \in \mathcal{Z}$, a general mixture model assumes,

-for a distribution $\mathcal{F}$ with parameters $\boldsymbol{\theta}_z$ in the sub-population $z$ \citep{fan2018curse}.
-The variable $Z$ can be known in some applications, for example on synthesizing control information from multiple historical clinical trials \citep{neuenschwander2010summarizing}; or it can be latent in general \citep{fan2014challenges}.
+Aggregating and analyzing heterogeneous data is one of the most fundamental challenges in scientific data analysis \citep{fan2014challenges}.
+For observable $\boldsymbol{X} \in \mathbb{R}^d$ and a discrete variable $Z \in \mathcal{Z}$, a general mixture model assumes $\boldsymbol{X}|(Z = z) \sim \mathcal{F}(\boldsymbol{\theta}_z) $ for a distribution $\mathcal{F}$ with parameters $\boldsymbol{\theta}_z$ in the sub-population $z$ \citep{fan2018curse}.
+The variable $Z$ can be known in some applications, for example, synthesizing control information from multiple historical clinical trials \citep{neuenschwander2010summarizing}; or it can be latent in general \citep{fan2014challenges}.

-In this motivating simulation study, we consider the following Gaussian regression model where the variance of the dependent variable is proportional to the square of its expected value \citep{amemiya1973regression, ramanathan2002introductory},
+In this motivating simulation study, we consider the following Gaussian regression model where the variance of the dependent variable is proportional to the square of its expected value \citep{amemiya1973regression},